Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGIS.WinUI.Viewer/Samples/Location/DisplayDeviceLocation/readme.md

 # Display device location with autopan modes

-Display your current position on the map, as well as switch between different types of auto pan Modes.
+Display your current position on the map, as well as switch between different types of auto pan modes.

 ![Image of display device location with autopan modes](DisplayDeviceLocation.jpg)